Jiaming708/AI-Agent-System-Strategic-Decision-Maker/README.md

 ![Framework](https://img.shields.io/badge/Framework-Google%20ADK%20%7C%20AutoGen-success)
 ![Status](https://img.shields.io/badge/Status-Prototype%20Validated-orange)

+> ⚠️ **Note:** This is a prototype system that is currently under continuous development and refinement.
+If you notice any shortcomings, have suggestions for improvement, or wish to provide feedback, please feel free to contact me at: [djm@mail.hfut.edu.cn](mailto:djm@mail.hfut.edu.cn).

 ## 📖 Introduction
-This repository contains the prototype code for a **5-Agent Collaborative System** specifically designed for enterprise strategic decision-making.
+This repository contains the prototype code for a **Agent Collaborative System** specifically designed for enterprise strategic decision-making.
 By leveraging advanced framework designs inspired by Google ADK, AutoGen, and LangChain, this prototype validates the feasibility of complex task orchestration, dynamic semantic alignment, and task consistency protocols in multi-agent environments.

 It serves as the preliminary engineering foundation and technical proof-of-concept for related academic research in AI-driven strategic management.

 ## 🏗️ System Architecture
-The system operates through a collaborative network of 5 heterogeneous AI Agents:
+The system operates through a collaborative network of 6 heterogeneous AI Agents:

 1. 🔍 **Strategic Analyst**: Handles macro-environmental perception and Retrieval-Augmented Generation (RAG) for market data.
 2. 📈 **Scenario Simulator**: Executes multi-scenario modeling and game theory simulations to predict strategic outcomes.